-IPv4 Static/Default Route Settings (EI Mode Only)
+IPv4 Static/Default Route Settings

-The Switch supports static routing for IPv4 formatted addressing.
-Users can create up to 512 static route entries for IPv4.
-For IPv4 static routes, once a static route has been set, the Switch will send an ARP request packet to the next hop router that has been set by the user.
+The Switch supports static default routing for IPv4 formatted addressing.
+Users can create a gateway for IPv4.
+Once the gateway has been set, the Switch will send an ARP request packet to the next hop router that has been set by the user.
 Once an ARP response has been retrieved by the switch from that next hop, the route becomes enabled.
 However, if the ARP entry already exists, an ARP response will not be sent.